nathanialf/playdatebobble/README.md

 ### TODO
 - Add safegaurds for malformed level files
-- Have grouped up bobbles and their "children" drop off the screen
-  - May not happen
 - Levels
   - prompt user to retry or go to level select
     - view = 2 for Level Beat
     - view = 3 for Level failed
-    - might be able to do the same view for beat and failed but I don't have a fail state decided
+      - might be able to do the same view for beat and failed but I don't have a fail state decided yet
-  - store level completion status
-  - Maybe add extra barriers in level files (EXTRA)
+  - Save high score (pseudo-coded in updateHighScore)
 - Sprite Updates
   - Barrier sprites update but its pretty boring still
   - Update the arrow sprite
-- Improve menuing system to browse through levels in `source/levels/`
+- Improve menuing system
-  - Make menu columns and rows based on information from a file
-  - Style menu to make it more personal than the example
+  - Replace SDK Example Assets
 - Add sounds
   - https://play.date/pulp/ For quick and easy (allegedly) sound creation
   - Needed